swup/swup/readme.md

     data: data, // data passed into XMLHttpRequest send method });

-// scroll page to some position (2000px form top in this example) swup.scrollTo(window, 2000);
+// scroll page to some position (2000px from top in this example) swup.scrollTo(document.body, 2000);
 ```
 **Note:** `loadPage` function is used to submit forms with swup.
 For more information on submitting forms with `XMLHttpRequest`, refer to [Sending forms through JavaScript](https://developer.mozilla.org/en-US/docs/Learn/HTML/Forms/Sending_forms_through_JavaScript).